Timeline of Victories

 The Fund works for passage of the Marine Mammal Protection Act, which protects polar bears, seals, whales, dolphins and other marine mammals.

 Harper & Row publishes Cleveland Amory's Man Kind?
 Our Incredible War on Wildlife, a stinging and satirical attack on sport hunting and commercial trapping in America.
 It serves as the primer for the CBS documentary, The Guns of Autumn.
-The Fund unleashes "Real People Wear Fake Fur" advertising campaign featuring Doris Day, Angie Dickinson, Mary Tyler Moore, and Amanda Blake.
+The Fund unleashes the "Real People Wear Fake Fur" advertising campaign featuring Doris Day, Angie Dickinson, Mary Tyler Moore, and Amanda Blake.

 The Fund successfully petitions U.S. Fish and Wildlife Service to place 175 species on the endangered list, including the grizzly bear, argali sheep, and African elephant.